River Stour - Constable country

 The village of Dedham prospered with the wool trade in the fifteenth and sixteenth centuries.
 Work started on the Parish Church of St Mary, Dedham, in 1492.
 Constable attended services at this church, and its tower is a feature in his paintings.
 The church was renowned for its preaching and contains a seventeenth-century monument depicting a preacher known as 'Roaring Rogers' with a book in his hands.

 Stratford St Mary contains a henge, a circular sanctuary dated around 4,000 BC but it can only be detected from the air.
 The church, a fine example of Decorated Gothic, is far larger than needed by the village, which had a peak population of 673 - it was built as big as their prosperity from agriculture could afford, to honour God.
 The letters of the alphabet are depicted around the exterior, to remind passers-by that all the sacred scriptures can be composed from these letters.
+Inside, note the variety of embroidered church kneelers in the pews.
 The oldest house in the village dates from 1334 and the timber-framed Priest's House has solid oak beams, four to five inches thick.

 The Parish Church of St Mary the Virgin, East Bergholt, contains a possibly fifteenth-century inscription that reads: 'What ere thou art, here reader see, in this pale glass what thou shalt be, despised wormes and putrid slime, then dust forgot and lost in time.'
 In its churchyard is the tomb of Constable's parents.
 The tower was never completed, it is said because of the death in 1530 of the church's benefactor, Cardinal Wolsey.
 The bells were therefore 'temporarily' housed in a bell cage, built in 1531 - one that is still used and is unique, in that the bells are rung, not by wheel and rope, but by force of hand.